Take The First Step Now

 • Exercise time

 Living in a therapeutic community makes people face their core beliefs, self-destructive behaviors, and root causes of addiction.
-It can be uncomfortable sometimes, but the support of other residents and staff is always there to help get through the drug and alcohol addiction treatment process.
+It can be tough at times, but other residents and staff are always there to help.
+They support you through the drug and alcohol addiction treatment process.

 Short-Term Inpatient Rehab